University of Michigan-Dearborn 2013-14 Tuition Information

-The University of Michigan-Dearborn has created this page to better help you understand the tuition rating setting process.
-Links are provided to the left that outline important questions regarding 2011-12 tuition rates, what UM-Dearborn is doing to keep tuition increases minimal and available financial aid resources available to students.
+The University of Michigan-Dearborn has created this page to better help you understand the tuition rate setting process.
+Links are provided to the left (Tuition & Fees) that outline important questions regarding 2013-14 tuition rates, what UM-Dearborn is doing to keep tuition increases minimal and available financial aid resources available to students.

 Key Facts Regarding UM-Dearborn's Budgeting Process

 - UM-Dearborn is committed to providing quality academic programs, maintaining one of the best faculties in the state, preserving a sound learning/working environment for faculty, staff and students and providing an affordable education for all students.

 - When setting tuition rates, each of the state's public universities are unique and have different budgeting processes, needs and requirements.

 - UM-Dearbornís state appropriation is 11 percent less than it was 10 years ago.

 - UM-Dearborn faculty and staff have worked hard to reduce costs and develop additional revenue sources such as fundraising, research funding and facility rental.

 Key Facts Regarding UM-Dearborn's 2013-14 Academic Year Tuition Increase

 - The 2013-14 tuition increase is 3.5 percent for in-state undergraduate tuition.
 Graduate tuition varies by program.